 DesignOps Summit is the first conference dedicated to showing design leaders how to create design capacity that keeps pace with change.
 Our first conference (November, 2017 in New York City) sold out.
-In 2018, we’ll be back in New York, November 7-9; please join us.
+In 2018, we returned to New York, November 7-9.

 How to keep up with the DesignOps Summit